Core Faculty

 Close

-Family Program/Clinical Program Year 1: Materia Medica I, Herbal Therapeutics I, Justice in Herbalism
+Family Program/Clinical Program Year 1: Justice in Herbalism*, Materia Medica I, Relational Culture, Therapeutics I

-Clinical Program Year 2: Applied Energetics*, Practitioner Skills*, Intro to Clinic/Observation & Round Table, Pathophysiology I, Herbal Therapeutics II, Materia Medica II
+Clinical Program Year 2: Applied Energetics*, Practitioner Skills*, Intro to Clinic/Observation & Round Table, Materia Medica II, Relational Culture*

-Clinical Program Year 3: Materia Medica III, Clinical Round Table, Supervised Clinical Practicum
+Clinical Program Year 3: Clinical Round Table, Materia Medica III, Relational Culture*, Supervised Clinical Practicum

 Her work is rooted in the premise that the heart of healing lies in remembering that we belong to each other and to the land.
 In all she does, Larken hopes to increase awareness of the capacity of not only medicinal plants, but of all nature and wildness, to sustain and heal.